bhavukm/explain-devops-cicd-project/README.md

 •	add meta to image - tag your docker image: use variables like $AWS_ECR_URI:$commit_id

-•	build helm chart – Preparing Kubernetes Deployment
+•	Build helm chart – Preparing Kubernetes Deployment

 •	push image and chart to AWS ECR